 Using an integrated virtual classroom can also create efficiencies, and reduce travel, time and attendance costs.

-Using technology, the role of the employed specialist trainer can be transformed into an online learning facilitation expert, thus making blended learning programmes much more effective.
+The role of the employed trainer can be transformed into an online learning facilitation expert, thus making blended learning programmes much more effective.
 These new roles will add much more value to the business over time.

 A good LMS and elearning implementation will have the Ux at its core.
 It can be a rich source of services and knowledge, a place to meet and learn and share.
-In today’s changing world, it’s right and appropriate to ensure that our learning services meet standards that inspire users to consume rather than forcing them to complete.
-The opportunity is to significantly impact employee engagement in a meaningful and practical way.
+In today’s changing world, it is right and appropriate to ensure that our learning services meet standards that inspire users.
+Forcing them to complete is a tactic of the past.
+The opportunity with elearning is to significantly impact employee engagement in a meaningful and practical way.

 Digital transformation and artificial intelligence means that business is changing at light speed.
 The role of L&D is to pre-empt the supply of, and demand for, future skills.
-Having a rich, service orientated learning environment that users can choose to consume means that....
-L&D can find time to work with the business teams and plan for the future.
+Having a rich, service oriented learning environment that users value means that L&D can find time to plan for the future.
 With good help and support from forward thinking suppliers, L&D can use the technology to develop scalable learning pathways that reduce time to competence.

 The LMS can store multiple types of information.
 Its inbuilt messaging service and completion reporting also makes it a very useful tool for sharing feedback and corporate communications.